vibe-scrpiter/Password-Generator/README.md

 # Password-Generator
-creates a random secure password with special characters if you choose to have them when you press generate password
+creates a random secure password of your choice after you go through the options that pop up such as special characters, numbers, uppercase letters and lower case letters.